Infrastructure Management

 Auto-Deployment of CRDs and Operators

 Meshery automates the deployment of Custom Resource Definitions (CRDs) and operators based on the source from which a particular component was registered.
-Currently, by default Meshery automatically deploys components that are sourced from Artifact Hub (utilizing Helm Charts).
-(Support for OCI registries is expected in the near future.)
+By default, Meshery automatically deploys components that are sourced from Artifact Hub (utilizing Helm Charts).
+Support for OCI registries is expected in the near future.

 Upcoming Features